 Audrey doesn't really know who she is, what she wants, or how she got here.
 She blames capitalism for this confusion.
 In lieu of a fully formed self she spends most of her time reading and watching films about anarchism, queerness, fantastical far off worlds, internal and external monsters, and the magically real; the stranger the better.
 In addition to consuming all the stories ever, Audrey is attempting to sift through the internalized hate that festered and grew inside her in youth.
 She wants to help create a world in which supremacy and greed aren't the status quo, where healthy communication, cooperation, and love isn't just a picture book fantasy.
 She had no idea how to accomplish this but is grateful for all the community help and resources now available.
-Together we will fight hand-in-hand for a better future, a jail cell, or our deaths, but at least we tried.
+Together we will fight hand-in-hand for a better future, a jail cell, or our deaths, but at least we fought.

 In the wake of tragedy, a news personality offers baseless conspiracy theories about all those involved.